Tennis Legends: Arthur Ashe - A legendary pioneer for racial equality and the fight against AIDS

 Retirement and civil rights activism

 Ashe was a passionate civil rights activist.
-In conjunction with actor and singer Harry Belafonte, they established a group Artists and Athletes against Apartheid.
+In conjunction with actor and singer Harry Belafonte, they established the group Artists and Athletes against Apartheid.
 The group called for a cultural boycott of South Africa.
 On the 11th of January 1985, Ashe was arrested outside the South African Embassy, Washington D.C during an anti-apartheid rally.
-He would later travel to South Africa to see tor himself the dissolution of Apartheid and the reintegration of black people into South African society following the release of Nelson Mandela.
-A year later Ashe was arrested for a second time when protesting outside the White House for their clampdown on refugees from Haiti.
+He would later travel to South Africa to see for himself the dissolution of Apartheid and the reintegration of black people into South African society following the release of Nelson Mandela.
+A year later, Ashe was arrested for a second time while protesting outside the White House for their clampdown on refugees from Haiti.

 arthurasheusopen1